msu-csc232-sp23/lab04/README.md

 git push
 ```

-As usual, prior to submitting your assignment on Blackboard, be sure that you have committed and pushed your final changes to GitHub.
+As usual, prior to submitting your assignment on Microsoft Teams, be sure that you have committed and pushed your final changes to GitHub.
 Once your final changes have been pushed, create a pull request that seeks to merge the changes in your `develop` branch into your `trunk` branch.
-Once your pull request has been created, submit the URL of your assignment _repository_ (i.e., _not_ the URL of the pull request) on the Teams Assignment.
+Once your pull request has been created, submit the URL of your assignment _repository_ (i.e., _not_ the URL of the pull request) on the Teams Assignment as a Link Resource.
 Please note: the timestamp of the submission on Teams is used to assess any late penalties if and when warranted, _not_ the date/time you create your pull request. **No exceptions will be granted for this oversight**.

 ### Grading Rubric